pydata/pydata-sphinx-theme/docs/user_guide/accessibility.rst

       "alt_text": "PyData Theme home",
   },

-Note the use of `home` to indicate that the logo is also a link to the home page.
+Note the use of "home" in the alt text to indicate that the logo is also a link to the home page.

 In the Browser
 ==============